Let’s envision a world where children are at home in their bodies, in their relationships, and on Earth.

 Living Earth

-Our wellbeing is intertwined with the wellbeing of rivers, salmon, lichen, insects, animals and mountains.
+Our wellbeing is intertwined with the wellbeing of rivers, salmon, lichen, insects, and mountains.

 We are of the Living Earth.